Enorya/Phylo-tree_eDNA/README.md

 ## Preparation of the files

 ### Site file
-You need to prepare a file containing the names of all your locations (one by line):
+You need to prepare a file called `all_sites.txt` containing the names of all your locations (one by line):
 ```
 site1
 site2